AlainLich/COVID-Data/README.md

 ## install requirement
 ### Python
-- This requires Python 3, and has been tested with Python 3.6.5, on a Linux Ubuntu 18.04 LTS system.
+- This requires Python 3, and has been tested with Python 3.8.2, on a Linux Ubuntu 20.04 LTS system.
+(Note: an earlier version worked with Python 3.6.5 on Ubuntu 18.04 LTS.)

 - In the current version, the library is dependent on some features from the IPython package, which comes with Jupyter.
 This constraint may be removed in the future.

+### Jupyter
+  This is used with Jupyter as natively integrated / installed in the Ubuntu 20.04 LTS distribution.

 ### Libraries
 ```
 pip install -U -R requirements.txt